 AutoRequest: When the AutoRequest feature is enabled, the REQPKT bit of HOST_RXCSR (bit 5) will be automatically set when the RXPKTRDY bit is cleared.
-This feature is applicable only when DMA is enabled.
-To enable AutoRequest feature set the

 This feature is applicable only when DMA is enabled.
 To enable AutoRequest feature, set the AUTOREQ register for the DMA channel associated for the endpoint.